Results matter, especially after an arrest. See how our past successes have helped our former clients.

 You do not necessarily need to have DVDs or other physical media containing child pornography to be charged with possession or control of pornographic materials involving or depicting underage girls or boys.

 All you need to get into trouble with the law is to download or save child pornography to your personal computer or phone.
-While this qualifies as possession of child pornography in Palo Alto and elsewhere in California, sharing, emailing, or otherwise sending copies of this type of materials is considered “distribution” of child pornography under California laws.
+While this qualifies as possession of child pornography in Palo Alto and elsewhere in California, sharing, emailing, or otherwise sending copies of this type of material is considered “distribution” of child pornography under California laws.

-Many people who have been accused or distribution or possession of child pornography tend to think that they cannot avoid punishment and consequences for these offenses.
+Many people who have been accused of distribution or possession of child pornography tend to think that they cannot avoid punishment and consequences for these offenses.
 But that is not the case, say our best child pornography defense attorneys in California

 In order to hold you responsible for the production, possession, or distribution of child pornography, the prosecutor must establish that you “knowingly” participated in these crimes.
 Meaning: the prosecutor needs to demonstrate evidence that you deliberately and willfully possessed or distributed pornography-created content involving or showing minors or were aware that the content was classified as “child pornography” under California law.